-Ice plant is a beautiful flowering succulent with a wide range of blooming flower color.
+Ice plant is a beautiful flowering succulent with a wide range of blooming flower colors.
 The botanical name of Ice plant is Cleretum Bellidiforme and is native to South Africa.
 In fact, South Africa is the largest exporter of Ice Plant in the world.

 This is a winter-growing succulent, and the leaves are thick green with a spoon-shaped layout.
 It has several spreading branches and provides a low ground cover.

 Ice plant grows many flowers from its branch tips.
 These flowers are very bright in color and are two to three centimeters in diameter.
-The flower petals open during the daylight.
+The flower petals open during daylight.

-You can get the flowers that are orange, pink, magenta, red, white, yellow, and cream-colored depending on the succulent variety.
+You can get flowers that are orange, pink, magenta, red, white, yellow, and cream-colored depending on the succulent variety.

 Stonecrop is an easy-to-grow succulent that grows beautiful flowers during the summer and autumn.
 Many people also call it sedum and have two varieties – creeping sedum and tall sedum.